gitter-badger/maas-analytics-android-sdk/README.md

 ________________
 ##Overview
 The MaaS Analytics SDK provides the ability to generate custom analytic events.
-Events can be created at a single point in time or with duration data (for timed events).
+Events can be created at a single point in time or with duration data for timed events.

 ##Prerequisites
 The MaaS Analytics SDK requires the latest `MaaS Core SDK`.